SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSPreference/GetLevel.md

 ﻿---
 uid: crmscript_ref_NSPreference_GetLevel
-title: PreferenceLevel GetLevel()
+title: Integer GetLevel()
 intellisense: NSPreference.GetLevel
 keywords: NSPreference, GetLevel
 so.topic: reference
 ---

-Preference level, using the standard enumerated type.
+NSPreference level, using the standard enumerated type.
 Undefined is returned for preferences that do not have a current setting.

-**Returns:** PreferenceLevel
+**Returns:** Integer

      - Enum: 0 = Undefined
      - Enum: 1 = HardDefault